-Caltech is committed to protecting the privacy of all individuals involved in a report of sexual misconduct.
-All employees involved in the response to a report of sexual misconduct understand the importance of properly safeguarding private information.
+Caltech is committed to protecting the privacy of all individuals involved in a report of Prohibited Conduct.
+All employees involved in the response to a report of Prohibited Conduct understand the importance of properly safeguarding private information.
 Caltech will make every effort to protect individuals' privacy interests consistent with Caltech's obligation to investigate reports made to Caltech.